How to Extract Files From Multiple Folders [Easy Steps]

 8. You can now view all files you want in the new folder location.

 The only downside of this method is that there is no provision to sort out the files you want.
 When extracting the files, it will pick all in the folder, even those that are unnecessary.
-If the folders have too many files, we recommend using the first solution.
+We recommend using the first solution if the folders have too many files.

 Hopefully, one of these methods has helped you extract files from multiple folders on Windows 11.
 We also have an exciting article on how to create and extract RAR files, so be sure to check that out too.